chetanparma1/python_datacamp/course8_pandas_foundations/chp01_data_ingestion_inspections.md

 3

 ##### Comment:
 Well done!
-You'll learn how to deal with missing values later on in this course.
+You'll learn how to deal with missing values later on in this course..